mjwhitta/zoom/README.md

 ## Profiles

 Profiles allow you to create shortcuts to your favorite commands.
-Some profiles are created for you when you first run zoom.
+Some profiles are created for you when you first run Zoom.
 Use the following command to list your profiles:

 ```bash
 $ z --list